A Side-By-Side Comparison of Different IRA Types

 It can be helpful to consider which differences line up most smoothly with your individual retirement goals and lifestyle, with the ultimate goal of opening an SDIRA that lets you buy the specific assets you want.

 Along with Roth IRAs, these are the most commonly opened IRAs.
-One thing to keep in mind is that the contribution limit on a Traditional IRA is the lowest on the range, at $6,000 per year.
+One thing to keep in mind is that the contribution limit on a Traditional IRA is the lowest on the range, at $6,500 per year.
+It’s always important not to overcontribute to an IRA.

 We’ve highlighted Roth IRAs at length throughout this piece.
 To review, the three key differences separating Roth IRAs from the other IRA choices are: